 This information is generalized and not intended as specific medical advice.
 Consult your healthcare professional before taking or discontinuing any drug, changing your diet or commencing any course of treatment.

 Very important.
 A change in your diet, medicine, or dosage may be necessary.
 Promptly consult your doctor or pharmacist.

 How the interaction occurs:

-Grapefruit juice may increase the amount of solifenacin in your blood.
+Grapefruit may increase the amount of solifenacin in your blood.

 What might happen:

-When solifenacin is taken with grapefruit juice, the grapefruit juice may cause the solifenacin to build up in your body.
+When solifenacin is taken with grapefruit, the grapefruit may cause the solifenacin to build up in your body.
 This may cause more side effects than it normally does.